The \'etale local structure of algebraic stacks: Introduction

 We freely use the following form of Tannaka duality, which was established in \cite{hr-tannaka}.
-Let $\cX$ be a noetherian algebraic stack with affine stabilizers and let $\cZ \subseteq \cX$ be a closed substack such that $\cX$ is coherently complete along $\cZ$.
+Let $\cX$ be a noetherian algebraic stack and let $\cZ \subseteq \cX$ be a closed substack such that $\cX$ is coherently complete along $\cZ$.
 Let $\cY$ be a noetherian algebraic stack with affine stabilizers.
-Suppose that either \begin{enumerate} {\alph{enumi}} \item $\cX$ is locally the spectrum of a G-ring (e.g., quasi-excellent), or \item $\cY$ has quasi-affine diagonal. \end{enumerate} Then the natural functor
+Suppose that either \begin{enumerate}[label=(\alph*), ref=\alph*] \item $\cX$ is locally the spectrum of a G-ring (e.g., quasi-excellent); or \item $\cY$ has quasi-affine diagonal. \end{enumerate} Then the natural functor

 is an equivalence of categories.
 This statement follows directly from \cite[Thms.~1.1 and~8.4]{hr-tannaka}; cf.\ the proof of \cite[Cor.~2.8]{luna-field}.